radi0sus/cifpal/README.md

 The format of the tabular output can be easily changed in the script using another formatting option of the `tabulate` module.

 ## Known Issues
-The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
+- The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
+- Overline numbers N̅ (e.g. 1̅) will be displayed as -N, because of Windows unicode issues.

 ## Examples